Pyozer/introduction_screen/README.md

   - See next section for all parameters you can pass
 - `reverse: true`, reverse order of image and content (title/body).
 (Default: `false`)
 - `useScrollView: false`, by default pages use a Scrollview to handle small screen or long body text.
 You can remove ScrollView by setting to false.
+- `scrollViewKeyboardDismissBehavior: ScrollViewKeyboardDismissBehavior.manual`, by default the keyboard dismiss behavious is manual, you can change it.
+  - Only used if useScrollView not set to false.

 ### PageDecoration parameters